shorn/zinc/readme.md

 I haven't done any estimation analysis but I would not be surprised to find Zinc could support many hundres of users within the free tier (all busily doing... pretty much nothing).
-Though you would need to bump the max concurrency of the lambdas.
+You'd end up paying a few cents per month for the S3 reads and would need to bump the max concurrency of the lambdas.

 This would change quickly with a real system though.
 Lambda and DynamoDB can get expensive to run when you use them a lot under continuous load.
 They only become a sensible choice again for high-end requirements.

-My personal choice of cloud architecture for msot systems would be a container-based backend running on an ASG -> ELB -> EC2 setup backed by an RDS database.
+My personal choice of cloud architecture for most systems would be a container-based backend running on an ASG -> ELB -> EC2 setup backed by an RDS database.
 Swap out the EC2 stuff for an AppRunner setup when it becomes viable.
-The API and security model is designed for a state-free backend approach, so the above setup is fairly easy to implement and support.
+The API and authorization model is designed for a state-free backend approach, so the above setup is fairly easy to implement and support.
 There'd probably still be a few Lambdas being used for low-volume integration/glue purposes (which is their sweet-spot, in my opinion).
 Depending on number of users, I'd consider keeping the authentication lambdas